Skip to main content

 The Three Pairing Strategies

-1. Complement — Match similar flavor profiles.
-A nutty, caramel-forward Brazilian coffee with a milk chocolate bar that has toffee notes.
-The shared warmth amplifies both.
+1. Complement — Match similar flavors.
+A nutty Brazilian coffee with a milk chocolate bar that has toffee notes is a simple example.

-3. Complete — Use one to fill gaps in the other.
-A single-origin chocolate that’s intensely fruity but thin in body pairs beautifully with a full-bodied, low-acid coffee that adds the weight the chocolate lacks.
+3. Complete — Let one fill the gaps in the other.
+A fruity chocolate can work with a full-bodied coffee that adds weight.

 Tip